plan-systems/design-docs/README.md

 What defines a community?
 In PLAN, a community is designed to reflect the human relationships that make up the community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
 The entire community's network traffic and infrastructure is inaccessible to all others, forming a cryptographic _city wall_ of privacy and security.

 A PLAN community is formed when one or more founders/organizers gather and together use the community genesis tool that codifies initial governance and administration.
-In that process, they also decide which of the available [StorageProviders](PLAN-API-Documentation.md#persistent-data-interface) implementaitons are best for their needs.
+In that process, they also decide which of the available [StorageProviders](PLAN-API-Documentation.md#persistent-data-interface) implementations are best for their needs.
 After that, the founders and subsequent members of the community maintain a copy of the "community keyring", giving members the ability to access the community's shared data repository.
 Anyone _without_ this keyring — anyone _not_ in the community — is _outside_ the community's crypto city wall.

 Inside this outer layer of security, residing on each community node, lives an IRC-inspired channel infrastructure.
 Each PLAN channel entry contains content and metadata that works like HTTP headers, allowing content to be richly interpreted.
 But a channel's "protocol identifier" also contributes to describing how entry content should be interpreted.